cacaogithu/FEMOTTA/CORSAIR_PLATFORM_DOCUMENTATION.md

    - Image titles (headlines)
    - Image subtitles (copy text)
    - Which product images to use
+   - Pontential Logos or Icons to add to the main image.
-   - Custom AI prompts for each image
+   - Custom AI prompts for each image.

 ### 3. PROCESSING IMAGES
 Once the brief is analyzed: